floral foam bricks

 In my experience, it’s not worth the tiny amount of money you save.
 A floral arrangement is only as good as the foundation that it’s built on – and Oasis® is still the best, in my opinion.

-The Oasis® brand floral foam used in this video can be purchased on Amazon, or check with a local florist or craft store.
+The Oasis® brand floral foam used in this video can be purchased on Amazon, or from a local florist or craft store.

 Assuming you are soaking your floral foam before putting it into your container, you’ll need to secure it with waterproof tape.